ThalmisFaraj/Gmail-clone/README.md

 This project was done in order to familiarise with routing, fetching data from backend and posting data to a database.

 ## Key Learnings
 Using Firebase v9 -adding data to collection, fetching and sorting data.
 Signing with google account and persistence of login state.
 Became comfortable with managing state with Redux.
 React-router familiarisation.
-React-Hook-form basic form validation (for sending and saving mails as draft) using usePortal hook in semantically correct manner to render compose modal.
+React-Hook-form basic form validation (for sending and saving mails as draft).
+using usePortal hook in semantically correct manner to render compose modal.

 ### future roadmap for improvement